Polished concrete

+A Level 1 (flat or ground) finish stops below a 100-grit resin bond, resulting in a hazy appearance with minimal reflection.
+Level 2 (satin or honed) stops at a 400-grit resin bond, yielding a low-luster matte finish.
+True polishing begins at Level 3 (semi-polished), which uses an 800-grit or higher diamond abrasive to achieve sharp light reflectivity.
+Finally, a Level 4 (highly polished) finish utilizes 1500 to 3000-grit resin bonds or high-speed burnishers.
+Processing concrete up to the 1500 or 3000-grit level adds substantial depth and richness to the concrete's color, producing a mirror-like clarity and a luxurious appearance that can rival polished marble.

-Concrete is not considered polished before 1600 grit, and it is normally finished to either the 1600 or 3000+ grit level.
-Dyes designed for concrete polishing are often applied to add color to polished concrete as well as other options such as scoring, creating radial lines, grids, bands, borders, and other designs.
-Any grinding under 1600 grit is considered a honed floor.
+Dyes designed for concrete polishing are often applied to add color to polished concrete, alongside other decorative options such as scoring, creating radial lines, grids, bands, borders, and custom designs.

 History

 Polished lime mortar was discovered in the city of Jericho, in the valley of the River Jordan.
 According to the Bible, Jericho fell in 1200 BC.
 Researchers have since discovered several layers of concrete from earlier settlements.
 Among the layers was a polished screed floor.

 New or retrofit

 In simple terms, the process of polishing concrete is similar to sanding wood.
 Heavy-duty polishing machines, for example concrete grinder, are used to gradually grind down surfaces to the desired degree of shine and smoothness.
 The closest equivalent example would be polished granite or marble.